prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ##### Old JS, callback-hells and the likes

-In the end, what kept me away from JavaScript for so long is probably the biased opinion I had, and my completely outdated vision of it.
+In the end, what kept me away from JavaScript for so long would probably be the biased opinion I had, and my completely outdated vision of it.
 No further than in 2019, I was still thinking JavaScript was that clunky language people use to animate their website.
-When I heard the word JavaScript, this is the kind of code that would have come through my mind:
+When I heard the name JavaScript, this is the kind of code that would have come through my mind:

 ```js:title=scary-callbacks.js
 const verifyUser = function(username, password, callback) {